openedx/paragon/docs/decisions/0006-removal-of-css-modules.rst

 Decision
 --------

 Remove our usage of CSS Modules.
 If we find a need to have CSS modules in the future we should look at other solutions.
-Concretely this decision includes this changes:
+Concretely this decision includes these changes:

 * Remove all SCSS imports in Paragon components (JSX).
 * Delete SCSS files that had no other purpose than to supply namespaced class names